ChampIsMe/employee-crud-backend/Readme.md

 ### How to run

-Import the project and run the command `bash deploy_locally.sh` at the root of the project and view at http://localhost:8082/swagger-ui/index.html
+Import the project and run the command `bash deploy_locally.sh` at the root of the project.

+## Connect to the dockerized DB and run the following commands.

 #### Allow function creators to enable Mysql function creation: